yethu-KL29/Netflix_clone2/README.md

 # Netflix_clone2
-#A complete netflix app developed using MERN stack
+#A complete functional netflix app developed using MERN stack
 #Use MongoDB as Database